-- 59. Pursuant to Condition P-14 of Order No. 06-11/06-12, the University demonstrated that the proposed second-stage PUD is consistent with the location, use, zoning, gross floor area, lot occupancy, and height set forth in the first-stage PUD as modified by the University in the Application. - 60.
-Pursuant to Condition P-15 of the Order, the University demonstrated that the project met the special exception standards set forth in 11 DCMR §§ 210 and 3104 even though, for the reasons set forth in the Conclusions of Law, the Project did not require approval under Section 210.
+- 64. Pursuant to Condition P-14 of Z.C.
+Order No. 06-11/06-12, the University demonstrated that the proposed second-stage PUD is consistent with the location, use, zoning, gross floor area, lot occupancy, and height set forth in the first-stage PUD as modified by the University in the Application. - 65.
+Pursuant to Condition P-15 of the Order, the University demonstrated that the project met the special exception standards set forth in 11 DCMR §§ 210 and 3104.

 - a.
 Section 210 requires proof that the "proposed use will be located so that it is not likely to become objectionable to neighboring property because of noise, traffic, number of students, or other objectionable impacts."
-During its consideration of the campus plan in Case No. 06-11/06-12, the Commission determined that the use of the Foggy Bottom Campus as a whole, including the number of students, faculty and staff proposed and the related traffic and parking impacts associated with that use, would not become objectionable to neighboring property.
-Here, the Commission finds that the University has satisfied its burden of proof under the Zoning Regulations that the Project is not likely to become objectionable to neighboring property because of noise, traffic, number of students or other objectionable conditions. - i.
-The Commission concludes that the proposed Project, as amended by the University pursuant to the private settlement agreement with the President, is not likely to become objectionable to neighboring property due to noise. - ii.
-For the reasons detailed in this Order, the Commission credits the testimony of the University's traffic consultant and finds that the traffic, parking, and other transportation impacts of the Project are not likely to become objectionable to neighboring property. - iii.
+During its consideration of the campus plan in Z.C.
+Case No. 06-11/06-12, the Commission determined that the use of the Foggy Bottom Campus as a whole, including the number of students, faculty and staff proposed and the related traffic and parking impacts associated with that use, would not become objectionable to neighboring property.
+Here, the Commission finds that the University has satisfied its burden of proof under the Zoning Regulations that the Project is not likely to become objectionable to neighboring property because of noise, traffic, number of students or other objectionable conditions: - i.
+The Commission concludes that the proposed Project, as amended by the University pursuant to the private settlement agreement with the President, is not likely to become objectionable to neighboring property due to noise; - ii.
+For the reasons detailed in this Order, the Commission credits the testimony of the University's traffic consultant and finds that the traffic, parking, and other transportation impacts of the Project are not likely to become objectionable to neighboring property; and - iii.
 The Project is a commercial/investment use as set forth in the first-stage PUD, and the Commission concludes that the proposed Project is not likely to become objectionable due to number of students. - b.
-The Commission credits the evidence submitted by the University that total campus FAR would remain well within the density limit approved for the residentially-zoned portions of the campus even after the construction of the Project. - c.
-The Commission credits the evidence provided by the University and OP that the Project would not be inconsistent with the District of Columbia Comprehensive Plan, and will further the goals and policies of the Comprehensive Plan. - 61.
-Pursuant to Condition P-16 of the Order, the University provided the compliance, impact analysis, and progress reports required for each second stage PUD in its initial PUD application. - 62.
-Pursuant to Condition P-17 of the Order, the University provided its most recently filed Foggy Bottom Campus Plan Compliance Report indicating substantial compliance with Order No. 06-11/06-12. - 63.
-The Commission finds that the University has satisfied the above conditions and requirements of Order No. 06-11/06-12.
+The Commission credits the evidence submitted by the University that total campus FAR would remain well within the density limit approved for the residentially zoned portions of the campus even after the construction of the Project; and - c.
+The Commission credits the evidence provided by the University and OP that the Project would not be inconsistent with the District of Columbia Comprehensive Plan, and will further the goals and policies of the Comprehensive Plan. - 66.
+Pursuant to Condition P-16 of the Order, the University provided the compliance, impact analysis, and progress reports required for each second stage PUD in its initial PUD application. - 67.
+Pursuant to Condition P-17 of the Order, the University provided its most recently filed Foggy Bottom Campus Plan Compliance Report indicating substantial compliance with Z.C.
+Order No. 06-11/06-12.

+68. The Commission finds that the University has satisfied the above conditions and requirements of Z.C.
+Order No. 06-11/06-12.